-The 2.4-acre Katz Property is the largest commercially zoned vacant property in the Municipal Place Gateway Area.
+The 2.4-acre Katz Property is the largest vacant property in the Municipal Place Gateway Area.
 The site has natural steep slopes at the boundary of the site with the Croton Auto Park/Municipal Place and at the rear of the property adjacent to some residential homes along Wells Avenue.
 There is about a 30-foot difference between the central flat area of the site and the residential area on Wells Avenue.
-There is also a 50-foot easement preventing any development adjacent to the upland residential uses.